 In the 1980s, the poor, immigrant West Berlin neighborhood of Kreuzberg was at the epicenter of the development challenges facing the city.
-Leftists groups gathered to confront trade union leaders with marches that ended in a street festival.
+Leftists groups gathered to confront the economic powers with marches and demonstrations.

-The relative peace ended on May 1, 1987 when violence broke out between the police (Polizei) and protesters.
+However, the relative peace ended on May 1, 1987.
+Violence broke out between the police (polizei) and protesters.
 Anger at the political situation in the country boiled over and activists overturned police cars and destroyed property with the police overreacting to the chaos by attacking the festival crowds.

-Far from being a one-off, this event led to years of violent clashes.
+Far from being a one time event, this led to years of violent clashes.
 In 1988, around 10,000 people rallied at nearby Oranienplatz, chanting “No liberation without revolution” and again ended in riots.
-While there are many true believers that show up to protest injustice, there are other "rebels without cause" who appear on May Day to just make trouble with many others appearing to watch the spectacle.
+While there are many true believers that show up to protest injustice, there are other rebels without cause who appear on May Day to just make trouble.

 MyFest in Berlin

-Understandably, many citizens (and Berlin’s government agencies) have been working to make the celebration an altogether more peaceful event.
+Understandably, many citizens (and Berlin’s government agencies) have been working to make the celebration a more peaceful event.
 Since 2003, MyFest has embraced the cultural eclecticism of the area with international food stands and stages providing musical acts ranging from hip-hop to Turkish folk to heavy metal.

 If you prefer something more relaxing, the area’s parks are littered with groups of people enjoying the sun.
-Grab a späti (convenience store) beer, try an exotic dish you’ve never had before and find a place on the grass.
+Grab a späti (convenience store) beer, try an exotic dish you’ve never had before, and find a place to lounge on the grass.